 10 best practices for building an employer brand strategy

 Employer branding goes beyond sharing your company story.
-It’s about shining light on the workplace and how employees engage with your business daily.
-The steps below will empower you to launch a new employer branding strategy, or give your current strategy a boost.
+It's about shining a light on the workplace and how employees engage with your business daily.
+The steps below will empower you to launch a new employer branding strategy or boost your current strategy.

 Bonus: Use tech tools to implement and expand your employer branding tactics.
 For instance, Fetcher's automated candidate sourcing tool can help you build awareness with diverse, top talent faster.
 In fact, that’s how Foursquare expanded its talent pool.

 Employee branding comes with impressive advantages.
 But how do companies breathe life into their employer brand strategy?

 It starts with seeing what works.
 Plenty of companies post employer brand content on social media sites like LinkedIn, Twitter, and Instagram.
 Below, check out creative ways companies have used social media to build their employer brand.

 Your company culture is unique to you, so why not show it off?
 Zappos does an excellent job showcasing its strong values about parental leave through the employees' eyes.